dmurph/agents/investigation_doc_template.md

 ## Investigation

-Meta: Detail the investigation as it unfolds.
-Record each step, the questions asked, the tools used (e.g., code searches, git blame), and the findings.
-This section should show your work and thought process, allowing others to follow your path of discovery.
+Instructions to self: Detail the investigation as it unfolds.
+Create a new section for each investigation step, including the questions asked, the tools used (e.g., code searches, git blame), and the findings.
+This overall investigation section should show your work and thought process, allowing others to follow your path of discovery.

 {

-### {YYYY-MM-DD HH:MM}: Read initial files and loaded all source code files referencing X
+### Step 1 (2025-08-20): Read initial files and loaded all source code files referencing X
 ... description of files , searches, findings, tests, conclussions drawn ....

-### {YYYY-MM-DD HH:MM}: Analyzed for dead code
+### Step 2 (2025-08-20): Analyzed for dead code
 ... description of files loaded, searches done, findings, conclussions drawn ....

-### {YYYY-MM-DD HH:MM}: etc
+### Step 3 ({YYYY-MM-DD}): etc
 ...

 ... more sections per stage / step of the investigation...

 }

-## Conclusions & Potential Solutions
+## Summary of Findings

 {

-Summarize the key takeaways and conclusions from the investigation.
-This should be a clear and concise summary of the findings detailed above, without leaving out any important details for further designing and execution.
-Universal conclusions are called out, and as implementation ideas are found, information is broken down per-idea.

-If the project is about editing code, please include relevant build targets for tests, including test names, so that the implementation can easily know how to build and test.
+Distill, elaborate, and summarize the discovered 'true' state of the world and codebase, discovered in the steps above.
+This should summarize the findings in terms of the original subject, but also accumulate **all** information above into an organized analysis, breaking things down into sections with headings.
+This often includes a "Existing Testing Infrastructure" section.
+}

+## Potential Solutions

+{
+Do the same distillation as above, but from the perspective of each idea.
+A testing plan

+### Solution Idea 1: <approach>

+Summarize key takeaways, research, and conclusions for this idea.
+Include testing plans.

+### Solution Idea 2: <idea>

+etc

+}

+{
+Other optional sections:

+## Risk Analysis

+Call out any found risks or concerns, and how they might be solved or not solved by different solutions.

+## Testing Plan

+Elaborate all possible testing fixtures that could be used, with analysis on how appropriate they are.

 }